KhazanGu/KZLog/README.md

 ## Description

-Collect and sync all logs to QiNiu Cloud
+Collect and sync logs to QiNiu Cloud

 ## Installation